coveo/source.coveo.com/_posts/2018-05-14-building-the-elastic-demo-part2.md

 ```

 ### Getting a proper access token from a Lambda function
-As mentioned before you should not use public API keys inside your code.
+As mentioned before, you should not use public API keys inside your code.
 We created a Lambda function for the retrieval of our Access Token.
 The Lambda function:
 ``` javascript
 'use strict';